EistenGaming/streamist/README.md

 By the way, if you are an Android/iOS developer and want to contribute, get in touch!

-> A note on Twitch credentials:
+> **A note on Twitch credentials:**
 > Please note that you need a Twitch ```clientID``` and ```client secret```.
 If you are unsure how to get these, check out the documentation here: [Twitch Authentication](https://dev.twitch.tv/docs/authentication).
+> The credentials are required to access your channel information that is not available publicly.
+Also, it allows the app to take action on behalf of your Twitch account (e.g. chat moderation, change stream info text, etc).

 ## Screenshots